Thai Carrot Soup

 Autumn is now in full swing here in Wales, the mornings are growing cold and, according to some, snow isn’t too far away.
 With the weather in mind, soup appears to be the most sensible meal to opt for, particularly when the evening menu features a roast chicken.
 Not only is this soup incredibly comforting, it also brings with it all the health benefits of its fragrant ingredients.
-Ginger, for instance, is known to have many health benefits, from pain relief to prevention of nausea.
+Ginger, for instance, is known to have many health benefits, from pain relief (check out this blog link) to prevention of nausea.
 It isn’t widely used in herbal remedies for nothing, you know.

 This is my own recipe and a jolly fine one at that, though I can’t admit to having had the brainwave myself.
 Indeed, one of my favourite past-times when out food shopping with my dear mother is to cast my eye over all the expensive soup they stock.
 Thai Carrot Soup sounded so delicious that I simply had to give it a try, and the result was rather delicious.
 The flavour of this soup is subtle, though at the same time ever present and distinctive – which I suppose is the quality of most fragrant ingredients.
 The key to making a successful Thai soup is not to be scared of adding what would usually be considered a shocking amount of punchy flavour – they will be mellowed out once the coconut milk has been added.
 In fact, if any less than the amount suggested in the recipe is added then one may find oneself a little glum.